felipesere/sane-flags/README.md

 # Welcome to `Flag Pole`

-Flag pole is a small, focused library to add feature flags to your application.
+Flag pole is a small, focused library to add feature flags to your JavaScript application.

 ## Be Explicit